No. 7 Creighton routs St. John’s 97-79 without Zegarowski

 OMAHA, Neb.
+(AP) — Creighton’s high-scoring offense didn’t skip a beat even without its biggest star.

-(AP) — Denzel Mahoney scored a season-high 24 points to lead six players in double figures with star Marcus Zegarowski out of the lineup, and seventh-ranked Creighton pulled away early in a 97-79 victory over St. John’s on Saturday.
+Denzel Mahoney scored a season-high 24 points to lead six players in double figures with Marcus Zegarowski out of the lineup, and seventh-ranked Creighton pulled away early in a 97-79 victory over St. John’s on Saturday.

+“The first 22 possessions we scored 40 points maybe with some of the most unselfish, best offensive basketball I’ve seen in a long time,” coach Greg McDermott said.

-The Bluejays (10-2, 6-1) won their sixth straight Big East game in the same season for the first time since joining the conference in 2013.
+The Bluejays (10-2, 6-1) won their sixth consecutive Big East game in the same season for the first time since joining the conference in 2013 and swept the two-game season series with St. John’s.
 The Red Storm (6-6, 1-5) dropped to 0-4 on the road.

-Zegarowski, the Big East preseason player of the year and the Bluejays’ season scoring leader, was held out because of an undisclosed injury.
-Stadium reported the junior point guard tweaked his hamstring against Seton Hall on Wednesday.
+Zegarowski, the Big East preseason player of the year and the Bluejays’ season scoring leader, was held out because of a hamstring injury suffered in the first half of Wednesday’s game against Seton Hall.
+Creighton is off until next Saturday.

+“We just didn’t want to push it, especially with the week off coming after this game, so we thought rest was probably the right thing to do,” McDermott said.
+“This is athletics and sometimes guys get hurt and someone needs to step up.”

+Shereef Mitchell made his first start of the season and had 10 points, three rebounds and a steal to go with three assists against just one turnover in 22 minutes.

+Mitchell said he was told a couple hours before the game that he would start.

+“When your name is called,” he said, “just be ready to show out and play, and I think I did a pretty good job of that today.”

-Creighton didn’t miss a beat, with its balanced offense overshadowing Julian Champagnie’s career-high 33-point performance for St. John’s.
+Creighton’s balance overshadowed Julian Champagnie’s career-high 33-point, 10-rebound performance for St. John’s.

 Duke transfer Alex O’Connell came off the bench to score a season-high 16 points for the Bluejays.
-Mitch Ballock added 14 points, Damien Jefferson had 11 and Christian Bishop and Shereef Mitchell had 10 apiece.
+Mitch Ballock added 14 points, Damien Jefferson had 11 and Christian Bishop had 10.

 The Bluejays led 56-39 at halftime, their most points in a first half as a Big East member and most against any Division I opponent in three seasons.